sous-chefs/kubernetes/README.md

 - `containers` - **required** a hash of container information that will be used when the replication controller needs to generate new pods
 - `volumes` - a hash of volume information used in generating new pods
 - `selector` - how the replication controller will ensure that enough replicas exist
-- `pod_labels` - specify the labels added to the indivial pods that are spawned off
+- `pod_labels` - specify the labels added to the individual pods that are spawned off
 - `labels` - specify the labels that will be added to the replication controller

 #### Examples